Installation

 In ExposureAlternateActive mode, the rc_visard’s auto exposure algorithm ensures that images with pattern are correctly exposed in order to produce dense disparity images.
 As identical exposure settings are used for the images without pattern, which are displayed in the WebGUI, those might be underexposed depending on overall illumination conditions.
 This effect can be minimized by properly adjusting environmental light conditions, projector lens aperture, and exposure time.

-Adjusting focus and aperture settings
+Adjusting focus

 _images/rd_000_focus.png